azerion/bluestack-sdk-ios/Home.md

 - drag and drop it in your project
 - check that libMngAds.a exist in "Link Binary With Libraries"

+- For manual installation without pod, do not forget to include the "-ObjC" linker flag in "Other Linker Flags" under "Build Settings" in the project file." [see our Faq]

 MngAds SDK needs, these libraries are in demo project :